browsermedia/bcms_mobile/README.markdown

 ## Features (Completed)

 * Developers can define a .mobile.erb template for any existing .html.erb template on a project.
-* Visitors on mobile device, who request a page with a mobile template will get that mobile template.
 * Editors always see the desktop template
+* Mobile assumes a m. subdomain will exist.
+It will return the mobile template for all requests to pages on that domain.

 Caveats:
 * Doesn't work with cached pages.
+* We are no longer relying on Agent Detection.
+Visitors on mobile device, who request a page that has a mobile template on the main site will see the full content of the page.

 ## Issues